SUMMARY CMI

 Call your doctor straight away if you:

-- Feel heaviness, pressure or tightness in any part of the body including the chest or throat.
+- feel heaviness, pressure or tightness in any part of the body including the chest or throat

-- Feel irregular heart beats
+- feel irregular heart beats

-- Have a fit or convulsion
+- have a fit or convulsion

-- Have persistent purple discolouration and/or pain in the fingers, toes, ears, nose or jaw in response to cold.
+- have persistent purple discolouration and/or pain in the fingers, toes, ears, nose or jaw in response to cold.

-These side effects are likely to be serious.
 Stop taking IMIGRAN MIGRAINE tablets and seek medical attention straight away.

-Remind any doctor, dentist or pharmacist you visit that you are using IMIGRAN MIGRAINE
+Remind any doctor, dentist or pharmacist you visit that you are using IMIGRAN MIGRAINE.

 Things you should not do